-Members of the Department of Speech-Language-Hearing Sciences are committed to sharing their expertise.
+Members of the Department of Speech-Language-Hearing Sciences (SLHS) are committed to sharing their expertise.
 Our faculty, staff, and students are engaged with many different communities, including those on campus, in the Twin Cities, in greater Minnesota, and across the world.
 Our outreach activities are an important part of both our education and service mission.

-- Faculty Service: The SLHS faculty and clinical specialists are actively engaged in service to the community, locally, nationally and internationally.
-Visit their profiles to learn about individual contributions to engagement.
+- The SLHS faculty and clinical specialists are actively engaged in service to the community, locally, nationally, and internationally.

 Students have many opportunities to engage with the community through their undergraduate and graduate coursework and extracurricular activities:

 Our undergraduate major offers a unique opportunity for service learning in the major project course.

 Every year, faculty and graduate students participate in hearing screenings at state-level competitions.

 The University of Minnesota Kids Who Stutter (UMKWS) camp has given graduate students an opportunity to work with kids who stutter.

-- Minnesota Connect, Aphasia Now (MnCAN) - This organization partners with the University of Minnesota - undergraduate and graduate students work with persons with aphasia to develop effective conversation strategies.
+- MnCAN partners with the University of Minnesota - undergraduate and graduate students work with persons with aphasia to develop effective conversation strategies.

 - The group's emphasis is a social model rather than a medical model.